conormcafee/mitso-marketing/site/content/whoWeAre.md

 ---
 category: noPage
 text01: >-
-  MiTSO is a marketing consultancy, a one-stop shop for digital and brand services, tailored to meet your needs.
-Unlike traditional agencies, we truly get to know your business and your customers and develop a tailored strategy to help you achieve your business objectives.
-We see ourselves as part of your team, helping you establish an attractive brand identity and reaching more of the right customers in the right way through powerful promotional campaigns.
+  MiTSO is a creative marketing consultancy - a one-stop shop for digital and brand services.
+Unlike traditional agencies, we see ourselves as part of your team and we’re dedicated to getting to know you and your customers better, providing tailored and targeted communications to help your business thrive.
 text02: >-
-  Established in 2016, we have since expanded our our team of passionate, driven marketing professionals to provide an unparalleled service offering.
-We work with clients locally and globally, delivering a range of services including website design, brand development, social media marketing, digital advertising and event management.
-We have also managed promotional campaigns and events within the esports industry and continue to grow in this field.
+  Established in 2016, we have since expanded our our team of passionate, driven marketing professionals to deliver an unparalleled service offering both locally and internationally.
+Our range of services includes website design, brand development, social media marketing, digital advertising and event management.
 seo:
   seoTitle: Who We Are
 title: We are a creative marketing consultancy